jonegil/gui-with-gio/egg_timer/03_button.md

   b.Layout(gtx)
 ```

-If you're comfortable with those, your're good.
+If you're comfortable with those, you're good.

 ---